Principal Investigator

 Alumni

-Dr. Zhe-chen Guo, PhD in Linguistics from UT and a visiting student in the lab, now a postdoc at Northwestern University
+Dr. Zhe-chen Guo, PhD in Linguistics from UT (under Dr. Rajka Smiljanic) and a visiting student in the lab, now a postdoc at Northwestern University

 Dr. Alan Wisler, Postdoctoral Research Associate, now an Assistant Professor in the Department of Mathematics and Statistics, Utah State University, Logan, UT

-Dr. Myungjong Kim, Postdoctoral Research Associate, now a Staff Machine Learning Researcher at Samsung Research America, Mountain View, CA
+Dr. Myungjong Kim, Postdoctoral Research Associate, now a Machine Learning Scientist at NVIDIA, Santa Clara, CA

 Dr. Seongjun Hahm, Postdoctoral Research Associate, now a Principal Research Scientist at Marchex, Seattle, WA